PowerCommands/PowerCommands2022/Docs/PowerCommands Design Principles And Guidlines.md

 var accessToken = Configuration.Secret.DecryptSecret("##AWS_TOKEN##");
 ```

-Sometimes you have to pass a configuration element to a thirdparty or custom module, then this could be usefull, it creates a new clone of the configuration and you pass that, its a good pattern ratcher then pass the runtime configuration instance that could lead to unpredictable result and in worst case revealing the decrypted secret by mistake.
+Sometimes you have to pass a configuration element to a thirdparty or custom module, then this could be useful, it creates a new clone of the configuration and you pass that, its a good pattern rather then pass the runtime configuration instance that could lead to unpredictable result and in worst case revealing the decrypted secret by mistake.
 ```
 var decryptedCloneConfiguration = Configuration.Secret.DecryptSecret(config.SourceSetting, nameof(config.SourceSetting.ConnectionString));
 ```
 You pass in the configuration and the property name that has a tagged secret and you get a clone of the configuration back where the property value decrypted.
 In the example above it is the **ConnectionString** property that is decrypted.

-## Be carefull when decrypting, be sure to protect your secrets in runtime
+## Be careful when decrypting, be sure to protect your secrets in runtime
 It is very easy to expose a decrypted value by mistake, the decryption should be in the same scope or in very near scope of the usage.
 It should not be passed around with the other configuration values and reside in runtime as long as the application executes.
 The risk is that for example the decrypted value is logged for some reason you cant predict and the secret is logged as clear text, in other words it is revealed and must be changed.

-### Recomended pattern for custom Compenents using secrets, pass the DecryptSecret function
+### Recommended pattern for custom Components using secrets, pass the DecryptSecret function
 A pattern to reduce this risk could be to send the DecryptSecret function to the target rather then send the decrypted configuration, like this example below.
-In this real world use case I using a Custom Component, I want to implement the secret handling as late as possible but avoid to create a depandancy between the custom component and PowerCommands.
-I have to modify the Custom component a bit but no dependancy is needed.
+In this real world use case I using a Custom Component, I want to implement the secret handling as late as possible but avoid to create a dependency between the custom component and PowerCommands.
+I have to modify the Custom component a bit but no dependency is needed.
 ```
-//First I add this to the class in the custom component that will use the connction string. private static Func<string, string> _decryptSecretsFunc;
+//First I add this to the class in the custom component that will use the connection string. private static Func<string, string> _decryptSecretsFunc;
 public static void SetDecryptSecretFunction(Func<string, string> decryptSecretsFunc) => _decryptSecretsFunc = decryptSecretsFunc;